-The Group's debt instruments at fair value through OCI comprise solely of quoted bonds that are graded in the top investment category and, therefore, are considered to be low credit risk investments.
+As at 31 October 2022, the Group's debt instruments at fair value through OCI comprise solely of quoted bonds that are graded in the top investment category and, therefore, are considered to be low credit risk investments.
 It is the Group's policy to measure ECLs on such instruments on a 12-month basis.
 However, when there has been a significant increase in credit risk since origination, the allowance will be based on the lifetime ECL.
 The Group uses the ratings from the S&P Global both to determine whether the debt instrument has significantly increased in credit risk and to estimate ECLs.
+As disclosed above, no debt instruments were held as at 31 October 2023.